Jin-Kang-Lee/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-A system that can predict whether a person has diabetes or not using Support Vector Machine(SVM) model for the prediction.
+A system that can predict whether a person has diabetes by using Support Vector Machine(SVM) model for the prediction.